Wednesday, 20 November 2024

 By Jonathan Stempel

-(Reuters) – Berkshire Hathaway will take full ownership of Berkshire Hathaway Energy, after the unit of Warren Buffett’s conglomerate agreed to acquire the 8% it did not already own from the family of late billionaire philanthropist Walter Scott.
+(Reuters) -Berkshire Hathaway will take full ownership of Berkshire Hathaway Energy, after Warren Buffett’s conglomerate agreed to acquire the 8% it did not already own from the family of late billionaire philanthropist Walter Scott.

-According to a Tuesday regulatory filing, Berkshire Hathaway Energy will acquire 4.42 million shares of its voting common stock for $2.37 billion in cash and a $100 million bond maturing in 2057.
+According to a Tuesday regulatory filing, Berkshire Hathaway Energy will pay $2.37 billion in cash for about 4.42 million of its shares.

-The Scott family will also exchange 1.6 million shares of the energy business, which are not publicly traded, for an unspecified number Berkshire Class B shares.
-Berkshire Hathaway Energy also issued a $600 million, one-year note.
+The Scott family will also swap 1.6 million of the energy unit’s shares for an unspecified number of Berkshire Class B shares.
+Berkshire Hathaway Energy is also exchanging some debt.

-Following the transaction, Omaha, Nebraska-based Berkshire would own 100% of the energy business, up from 92% now.
+Following the transaction, Omaha, Nebraska-based Berkshire will own 100% of the energy unit, up from 92% now.

 Scott, an Omaha native, was a longtime Berkshire director and Buffett friend who died in Sept.
 2021 at age 90.

 In June 2022, Berkshire Vice Chairman Greg Abel, who led Berkshire Hathaway Energy for a decade, sold his 1% stake to Berkshire for $870 million.
-That suggested that the Scott family’s stake was worth nearly $7 billion.
+That suggested that the Scott family’s stake was worth nearly $7 billion at the time.

-But the energy unit’s PacifiCorp utility has since faced many lawsuits by homeowners and business owners who blame it for causing wildfires in Oregon and northern California in 2020.
+But the energy unit’s PacifiCorp utility has since faced many lawsuits from homeowners and business owners who blame it for causing wildfires in Oregon and northern California in 2020.

 The purchase also lets Berkshire spend some of its cash, which totaled $276.9 billion as of June 30.